ivytsai2/WasteWise/Ionic Project Fontend/README.md

 ### Dependencies

 * Node.js and npm are required to run the project.
-* Android Studio is required to run the andriod project.
+* Android Studio is required to run the android project.
 * Xcode is required to run the ios project.

 ### Installing